Linuxfabrik/monitoring-plugins/check-plugins/wordpress-security-scan/README.md

 ### The scan is visible in the access log or triggers fail2ban

 The scan probes for hundreds of known file locations, which produces a burst of 404s from the monitoring host.
-Whitelist the monitoring host in the WAF and in fail2ban, and keep the check interval at once per day. `--wpscan-throttle=200` slows the scan down to one request every 200 milliseconds if the target cannot take the load.
+Allow-list the monitoring host in the WAF, in fail2ban and in CrowdSec, and keep the check interval at once per day.
+Throttling also shows up as a scan that does not finish in time. `--wpscan-throttle=200` slows the scan down to one request every 200 milliseconds if the target cannot take the load.

 ## Credits, License